 ESG regulations require that records be maintained for a period of at least five years after the end of the grant term.
-Agencies must have in writing that records will be maintained for five years.

-3) Documentation of Homelessness
+2) Documentation of Homelessness

 ESG subrecipients are required to obtain and maintain adequate documentation of the evidence used by the subrecipient to establish and verify the homeless status of persons being served.
 Written, dated and signed documentation of homeless status must be maintained in each participant's file.